RRUZ/delphi-dev-shell-tools/README.md

 ### Specific Tasks for .lpi, .lpk files (Lazarus Projects and packages) ###
 ![](https://dl.dropboxusercontent.com/u/12733424/Blog/DevShell/Images/lazarus_menu.png)

- * <strong>Open with Lazarus IDE</strong>: Allow to open the selected file with the installed Lazarus IDE.
+ * _Open with Lazarus IDE_: Allow to open the selected file with the installed Lazarus IDE.
- * <strong>Build with lazbuild</strong>: Allow to build a project or package using the lazbuild tool.
+ * _Build with lazbuild_: Allow to build a project or package using the lazbuild tool.

 ---